lifebeyondfife/Group.Net/README.md

 The Group.Net library is written entirely in C# which makes it much more portable and interoperable with Microsoft platforms.
 It is also open source.

-At present it is almost completely without functionality.
-The only thing it's capable of is calculating the orbit on a set of points under a permutation group.

-Everywhere has to start somewhere though.
+At present it doesn't have much functionality.
+Some capabilities include:

+ - Create Symmetric, Dihedral and abitrary permutation groups
+ - Orbit calculation: pointwise orbits on (i) a partial set of integer points or (ii) a full image set of CLR objects
+ - Stabiliser calculation: pointwise stabiliser.
+ - Group optimisation to construct a minimal set of generators

 Future Work
 ===========

-The Orbit-Stabiliser algorithm is the most likely next item for implementation.
-After that there will be variations of Set based implementations to go along with the current Point based one.
+The current implementations of some algorithms would make a group theorist blush e.g. finding the order of a group by calculating the orbit of a full set of points rather than creating a subgroup chain and coset representatives.
+I'm aware of the naivety and will aim to implement a Monte Carlo based Schreier-Sims algorithm when I have time.
+After that there will be variations of setwise implementations to go along with the current pointwise ones.

+Everywhere has to start somewhere though.